Tyler799/Morrowind-2020/Morrowind_2019.md

 ## User Interface

 - [Ultimate Icon Replacer](http://mw.modhistory.com/download-56-6673).
-This will replaces all Morrowind object/inventory icons with better icons.
+This replaces all Morrowind object/inventory icons with better icons.
 Mods you install further down the line will take priority over some of these.

 * Alternatives, for potions and scrolls you may want [Potions and Scrolls](http://mw.modhistory.com/download-35-2339).
 Take a look at the screenshots of both and decide for yourself.
 If you do want "Potions and Scrolls" just load it directly after Ultimate Icon Replacer.